ptribble/mvi/README.md

  - node will install node packages and run a simple node.js server
  - vboxnet will set up networking appropriate for VirtualBox
+ - bhyvenet will set up networking appropriate for bhyve
  - virtio will add virtio packages

 For any argument foo, there may be some files: